OCINet Facilitates Medical Image Sharing

 - Decreases patient wait times and hospital overcrowding

-OCINet Provides Essential Services to Hospitals and Independent Health Facilities
+OCINet Provides Essential Services to Hospitals and Integrated Community Health Services Centres

 OCINet systems allow clinical users to quickly access imaging exams and reports, enabling them to diagnose, consult, and treat patients with a more comprehensive data set.

 OCINet repositories foster collaboration, standardization, and efficiency among healthcare providers.

 Hospitals Sharing Imaging Exams